Skip to Content

 Do I Need a Will or Trust in California?

-Keep in mind, a will and living trust are completely different legal documents; neither will override one another.
-Still, if an issue arises then a living trust will usually take more authority because its an entity of its own.
-Deciding on whether to have a will or trust comes down to personal choice, as well as what factors are involved.
-It is not uncommon for most experts to agree that both are equally important.
+Keep in mind, a will and living trust are completely different legal documents; neither will override the other.
+Still, if an issue arises, a living trust will usually take more authority because it is an entity of its own.
+Deciding whether to have a will or trust comes down to personal choice, as well as what factors are involved.
+It is not uncommon for most professionals to agree that both are equally important.

 The Components of an Estate Plan